What Is a Root Canal?

-- Severe toothache pain upon chewing or application of pressure
+- Severe toothache upon chewing or application of pressure

 - Prolonged sensitivity (pain) to hot or cold temperatures (after the heat or cold has been removed)

-- Discoloration (darkening) of the tooth
+- Discoloration (darkening) of your tooth

 - Swelling and tenderness in nearby gums

-- A persistent or recurring pimple on the gums
+- A persistent or recurring pimple on your gums

 The Root Canal Procedure

-An access hole will then be drilled into the tooth.
-The pulp, along with bacteria and related debris, is removed from the tooth.
+Your dentist will then drill an access hole into your tooth.
+They will remove the pulp, along with bacteria and related debris.
 The cleaning-out process is accomplished using root canal files.
-A series of these files of increasing diameter are each subsequently placed into the access hole and worked down the full length of the tooth to scrape and scrub the sides of the root canals.
-Water or sodium hypochlorite is used periodically to flush away the debris.
+Your dentist will place a series of these files, of increasing diameter, into the access hole.
+These files are worked down the full length of your tooth to scrape and scrub the sides of your root canals.
+Your dentist uses water or sodium hypochlorite to flush away the debris.

-Once the tooth is thoroughly cleaned, it needs to be sealed.
+Once your tooth is thoroughly cleaned, it needs to be sealed.
 Some dentists like to wait a week before sealing the tooth.
 For instance, if there is an infection, your dentist may put a medication inside the tooth to clear it up.
 Others may choose to seal the tooth the same day it is cleaned out.
-If root canal therapy is not completed on the same day, a temporary filling is placed in the exterior hole in the tooth to keep contaminants out between appointments.
+If a root canal is not completed on the same day, a temporary filling is placed in the exterior hole in the tooth to keep contaminants out between appointments.

-At the next appointment, to fill the interior of the tooth, a sealer paste and a rubber compound called gutta-percha are placed into the tooth's root canal.
+At the next appointment, to fill the interior of the tooth, a sealer paste and a rubber compound called gutta-percha are placed into your tooth's root canal.
 To fill the exterior access hole created at the beginning of treatment, a filling is placed.

 The final step may involve further restoration of the tooth.
-Because a tooth that needs root canal therapy often is one that has a large filling or extensive decay or other weakness, a crown, crown and post, or other restoration often needs to be placed on the tooth to protect it, prevent it from breaking, and restore it to full function.
+Because a tooth that needs a root canal often is one that has a large filling or extensive decay or other weakness, a crown, crown and post, or other restoration often needs to be placed on the tooth to protect it, prevent it from breaking, and restore it to full function.
 Your dentist will discuss the need for any additional dental work with you.

-Complications of Root Canal Therapy
+Root Canal Complications

 Despite your dentist's best efforts to clean and seal a tooth, new infections might emerge.
 Among the likely reasons for this include: